dmedri/R-italian-lang/README.md

 $ ./repo.roaster
 ```

-## Notes for end-user and developers
+## Notes for (italian) end-users and developers

-If you're using R in Italian, on one of the available platforms, and you find
+If you're using R in Italian, on all the available platforms, your feedback is
-a mistake or a better formulation, your help is welcome.
-Two ways for the tasks:
+really welcome.
+To report us mistakes or better translated sentences, you need to:
 * open an issue on github (look at the header in this page!);
-* do a fork of this repository, apply your changes and ask for a merge.
+* fork this repository, apply your changes and ask for a merge.

 ## Notes for R translators in other languages

 This repository could be easy adapted and used for other languages.
 With
-minor settings will be ready to support your work in a new fashion.
-The
+minor settings will be ready to support your work with a new fashion, the
-best choice for a collaborative work.
+best choice for this kind of collaborative work.
 Ask for support.